bsccf/Uni-notes/Electrical and electronic systems/2 Electronics/1a Semiconductor theory/doping semiconductors.md

 ![[extrinsic semiconductor]]

 #### P-Type doping
-This is where you produce an excess of electrons, by adding atom's that have more electrons than those which make up the rest of the [[Crystal Structures|crystal lattice]], these atoms also are [[substitutional atom]]s; since they have excess electrons but can's use them all bonding with their neighbors the electron is free an
+This is where you produce an excess of electrons, by adding atom's that have more electrons than those which make up the rest of the [[Crystal Structures|crystal lattice]], these atoms also are [[substitutional atom]]s.
+Since they have excess electrons but can's use them all bonding with their neighbors the electron is free and can easilly enter the [[valence and conduction bands|conduction band]] at room temperature.

 ![[Pasted image 20211121162637.png]]

 #### N-Type doping
-This is where you create an excess of electon holes in the [[valence and conduction bands|valence band]].
-Allowing electons in the [[valence and conduction bands|valence band]] to act  as charge carryers.
+This is where you decrease the number of electrons, by adding atom's that have less electrons than those which make up the rest of the [[Crystal Structures|crystal lattice]], these atoms also are [[substitutional atom]]s.
+Since they have insuffic electrons to bond properly with all their neighboring atoms there are gaps in the [[valence and conduction bands|valence band]] which allows for the movement of electrons within that band and hence conduction at room temperature.

 ![[Pasted image 20211121162617.png]]